-J. Habermas addresses the lack of citizens participation by pointing "the concentration of a power in the hands of an inner circle of government leaders who impose their agreements on national parliaments" and argues that the politicians should clearly explain the situation and restore power of decision to citizens, "Habermas Stokes Debate on Europe", Presseurop, 9-11-2011, available at http://www.presseurop.eu/en/content/news-brief/1152061-habermas-stokes-debate-europe, also in Drossos, 2012, op. cit., p.
-13 (in Greek).
+2 J. Habermas addresses the lack of citizens' participation by pointing "the concentration of a power in the hands of an inner circle of government leaders who impose their agreements on national parliaments" and argues that the politicians should clearly explain the situation and restore power of decision to citizens (Presseurop, 2011).

-application (crucial national matters) could justify the verdict of the ultimate source of political power, the people.
+The popular plebiscitary initiative differs with regard to the referendum for crucial national matters.
+The difference lies upon the timing of the referendum in relation to the bill.
+Since this referendum is conducted ante legem, the citizens would have the opportunity to determine the political framework and fully formulate the plebiscitary topic.
+In this case, the beginning and the outcome of the legislative process essentially belongs to the citizens.
+Although this method suits more to direct democratic forms of government, the exceptional case of its application (crucial national matters) could justify the verdict of the ultimate source of political power, the people.
 Nevertheless, the choices of the citizens cannot be unlimited; as an alternative mean of the legislature, this proposal shall cover topics under the competences of the Parliament.
 Therefore, issues covered by e.g. EU law where the Parliament simply implements the EU pieces of legislation in the Greek legal order shall be exempted.
-Responsible for deciding on the issue of competence shall be the President of the Republic who ultimately proclaims the referendum.
-Besides the popular referendum, a mixed form, based on a common initiative from both citizens and formal institutions could be also inserted.29
+The President of the Republic, who ultimately proclaims the referendum, ought to be responsible for deciding on the issue of competence.
+Besides the popular referendum, a mixed form, based on a common initiative from both citizens and formal institutions could be also introduced (Varvitsiotis, 2006: 967-968).

-An additional component of participatory democracy that enhance the active role of citizens in the decision making process is the citizens' legislative initiative.
+An additional component of participatory democracy that would enhance the active role of citizens in the decision making process is the citizens' legislative initiative.
 This method of participation pertains to the formulation of a law proposal within civil society and its subsequent request for formal debate in the Parliament.
-The citizens' legislative initiative shall primarily have consultative status in the sense that its approval by the Parliament is not legally binding.
-The opposite opinion would substantially lead to the abolishment of representative form of government since the representative institution in the field of legislature would have been replaced by the citizens; a practice that constitutes the basis of direct democracy.
-Nevertheless, the Parliament needs to adequately explain the reasons in case of rejection.
-Again, the citizens may propose only on topics covered by the competences of the Parliament.
+The citizens' legislative initiative should primarily have consultative status in the sense that its approval by the Parliament is not legally binding.
+The opposite opinion would substantially lead to the abolishment of representative form of government since the representative institution in the field of the legislature would be replaced by the citizens; a practice that constitutes the basis of direct democracy.
+Nevertheless, Parliament needs to adequately explain the reasons in case of rejection.
+Again, the citizens may propose only on topics covered by the competences of Parliament.